 ...
 Set the Lord Always Before Me

 What is the secret to a life of spiritual longevity?
 How did saints of old overcome the daily battle of temptation and trouble?
-Dr. Martyn Lloyd-Jones expounds on the great psalm of David in Psalm 16:8 to share this secret.
-It is the daily decision to actively set the Lord always before us.
-This daily spiritual discipline enables us to face the uncertainty of the future without fear as we consider who the Lord is and who we are to him.
-Dr. Lloyd-Jones encourages our hearts with a gracious reminder that there are two things we can do to “set the Lord before us.”
-First, we must make an active decision to consciously remind ourselves of God.
-It is an act of determination to think on the Lord and what he has done, otherwise our lives will be swept into busyness and God becomes secondary in our thoughts and affections.
-Secondly, after we set our hearts steadfastly on seeking the presence of God, we turn to the means of communion with God.
-We seek him through prayer and reading Scripture.
-They are the means of communing with God on days we feel like seeking him as well as the days our hearts feel cold and distant from him.
-Find encouragement from Dr. Lloyd-Jones’ preaching on David’s resolute desire to battle temptation and find comfort in setting the Lord always before him.
+In this sermon on Psalm 16:8 titled “… Set the Lord Always Before Me,” Dr. Martyn Lloyd-Jones expounds on this psalm of David to share this secret.
+It is the daily decision to actively set the Lord always before oneself.
+This daily spiritual discipline enables the Christian to face the uncertainty of the future without fear as one considers who the Lord is and who they are to Him.
+Dr. Lloyd-Jones encourages with a gracious reminder that there are two things the Christian can do to “set the Lord before us.”
+First, they must make an active decision to consciously remind themselves of God.
+It is an act of determination to think on the Lord and what He has done; otherwise their lives will be swept into busyness and God becomes secondary in thoughts and affections.
+Secondly, after one sets their hearts steadfastly on seeking the presence of God, they turn to the means of communion with God.
+Christians seek Him through prayer and reading Scripture.
+They are the means of communing with God on days when one feels like seeking Him as well as the days their hearts feel cold and distant from Him.
+Find encouragement from Dr. Lloyd-Jones’s preaching on David’s resolute desire to battle temptation and find comfort in setting the Lord always before him.

 Additional Scripture Translations

 8I have set the Lord continually before me;

 Because He is at my right hand, I will not be shaken.

 8I have set the LORD always before me: because he is at my right hand, I shall not be moved.